exercism/docs/building/tracks/ci/workflow-templates.md

 + uses: julia-actions/setup-julia@d26d1111976eae5f00db04f0515ab744ec9cd79e # 1.3.1
 ```

-If the tooling has lockfiles for dependency management, consider checking it into the repository and use a "frozen lockfile" inside the workflow files.
+If the tooling has lockfile for dependency management, consider checking it into the repository and use a "frozen lockfile" inside the workflow files.
 For example: `npm ci`, `yarn install --frozen-lockfile` and `bundle install --frozen`.
 This ensures that the lockfile is up-to-date when changing dependencies and prevents malicious packages to come in.

 ## Templates